akveo/nebular/DEV_DOCS.md

 # Release

+0. For major version, search for `@breaking-change` to make sure all breaking changes are covered.

 To start a new release (publish the framework packages on NPM) you need:

 1. create a new release branch called `release:v1.0.2`